Our Board of Directors

 .Mark Hedges – Treasurer

 Mark joined the Board of Lifeline Harbour to Hawkesbury in 2016, and has been a member of our Finance Audit and Risk Committee since then.
 He became Treasurer and chair of the Finance Audit and Risk Committee in March 2017.
-His career spans more than 40 years in commercial and financial roles in the securities industry.
+His career spans more than 40 years in commercial and financial roles in the listed corporates.

 He has been associated with community works for many years, having experience on the board of a community hospital in South Australia and an appointment to a community trust established to assist people affected by the closure of a significant industry in regional NSW.
 He is a member of Turramurra Rotary and was President in 2016-17.

 Mark has a bachelor’s degree in Business Studies, masters degrees in business administration and also applied finance.
 He is a CPA, a Fellow of the Finance and Treasurers Association and a graduate of the Australian Institute of Company Directors.
-He is also a Director and Deputy Chair of Hunter United Employees Credit Union.
+He is a Director and Deputy Chair of Hunter United Employees Credit Union and Newcastle Anglican Church Corporation.

 Barbara Ward – Board Member